Help Center/ Elastic Cloud Server/ User Guide/ Security/ Security Groups/ Configuring Security Group Rules

 Used to match the destination of an internal request.
 The destination can be:

-• IP address: If you select IP address for Destination, you can specify multiple IP addresses separated by commas (,).
+• IP address: The destination is a fixed IP address.
+You can enter or paste multiple IP addresses separated by commas (,).
 Each IP address represents a different security group rule.

 • Single IP address: IP address/mask